KlausEtscheidt/vba_sphinx/README.md

 This file defines the output directory, where the exported files will be stored and the office files which will be searched for software.

-If you are interested in the toml details [see toml.io](https://toml.io/en/).
+If you are interested in the toml details: see [toml.io](https://toml.io/en/).

-For our purpose we first define the output directory for the exported VBA files with:
+For our purpose, we first define the output directory for the exported VBA files with:
 ```code
 outdir = '.\mydir_of_choice'
 ```